Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks: Introduction

-Here, $z_{\rm CMB}\approx 1100$ is the time of last scattering between photons and baryons, $n_{\rm e}$ is the electron number density and $\sigma_{\rm T}$ is the Thomson scattering cross section.
-The second effect gives rise to secondary anisotropies in the CMB polarization, adding power at very large angular scales $\gtrsim20^\circ$ (or multipoles $\ell\lesssim 10$).
-Only full-sky space missions have been able to measure this ``reionization bump'' through pixel-based and power-spectrum-based analysis methods. $EE$ and $TE$ power spectra from {\it WMAP} 9-year release yield $\tau=0.089\pm0.014$ \citep{2013ApJS..208...19H}, a value that later turned out to be biased high due to Galactic dust \citep{Planck:2015bpv,Natale:2020owc}.
-The \planck{} low-frequency instrument (LFI) polarization data at 70 GHz contain less large-scale systematics than the HFI data at 100~GHz and 143~GHz, motivating the \planck{} Collaboration to perform map-based analysis on LFI and $EE$ cross-spectrum analysis on HFI.
-The 2018 legacy release data constrain reionization to $\tau=0.063\pm0.020$ for LFI and $0.051\pm0.009$ for HFI \citep{Planck:2019nip}.
-The cross-spectrum analysis method of \planck{} HFI data at 143~GHz and 100~GHz obtains the tightest constraint on $\tau$, while avoiding the bias arising from uncorrelated noise in the individual channels.
+Here, $z_{\rm CMB}\approx 1100$ is the time of last scattering between photons and baryons, $n_{\rm e}$ is the electron number density, $\sigma_{\rm T}$ is the Thomson scattering cross section, and $c$ is the speed of light.
+The second effect introduces large-scale power in the polarized CMB proportional to $\tau^2$, affecting scales larger than the horizon at the epoch of reionization ($\ell<20$).
+Full-sky space missions such as {\it WMAP} and \planck{} have been able to measure this ``reionization bump'' through pixel-based and power-spectrum-based analysis methods.
+The {\it WMAP} nine-year data release cites $\tau=0.089\pm0.014$ \citep{2013ApJS..208...19H}, a value that later turned out to be biased high due to Galactic dust emission \citep{Planck:2015bpv,Natale:2020owc}. \planck's low-frequency instrument (LFI) polarization data at 70 GHz contain less large-scale systematics than the High Frequency Instrument (HFI) data at 100~GHz and 143~GHz, motivating the \planck{} Collaboration to perform map-based analysis on LFI data and cross-spectrum analysis on HFI data.
+The \planck{} 2018 legacy release cites $\tau=0.063\pm0.020$ as inferred from LFI data and $0.051\pm0.009$ from HFI data \citep{Planck:2019nip}.
+The cross-spectrum analysis method of \planck{} HFI data at 143~GHz and 100~GHz yields the tightest constraint to date, while avoiding the bias arising from uncorrelated noise in the individual frequency channels.